 VH: When your skin was at its worst, did you ever consider really more hardcore treatments like Accutane?

 LM: I thought about it, but then my sophomore-year roommate went on it, and she was having a lot of complications.
-She was getting sick, her stomach was really hurting her, and it really freaked me out.
+She was getting sick, her stomach was hurting her, and it really freaked me out.
 I would rather have a pimple than internal organ problems.
 After that, I steered clear of it.

 GC: Accutane seems like it’s only for people with really severe cases.
 For me, I didn’t feel like my skin was at that point.
 And I also heard stories and got a little scared of it.
 I was willing to take pills and use creams, but Accutane seemed too serious.

 VY: I really considered it—I went to the dermatologist and was getting ready to do blood tests.
 But I also have friends who had negative experiences.
 I had a friend who went on it and his vision changed.
 He had to get glasses after he took Accutane.
-I don’t know if that’s like a scientifically proven thing, but it definitely seems scary thinking about internal organ damage, liver stuf—it just didn’t sound appealing.
+I don’t know if that’s a scientifically proven thing, but it definitely seems scary thinking about internal organ damage, liver stuff—it just didn’t sound appealing.
 But I think if I hadn’t found birth control or other things that worked, I would’ve given it a shot for sure.
 It’s just not fun to live with really strong acne.

 LM: I was also interested in the cortisone shots.
 I remember Deven [Hopp] wrote a story about it—I think she had negative experiences with that.
 But I always wanted to try it.
-Like when you wake up and have a giant shiner on your face, I just want to see if it really works.
+Like when you wake up and have a giant shiner on your face, I just want to see if it works.

 VH: I know people who swear by it.

 LM: Switching gears—I think a lot of times when we talk about acne, we talk about ways of treating it and good remedies.
-But I really think the psychological aspect of acne is really worth talking about as well.
+But I think the psychological aspect of acne is worth talking about as well.
 Because it is such a debilitating thing to have socially.
 It can make you just not want to go out.
 I won’t look someone in the eye sometimes, because I’m so embarrassed.
-It really kills my confidence.
+It kills my confidence.
 So what experiences have you guys had socially and psychologically?

-GC: It was very much a confidence debilitator, in high school and throughout college.
+GC: It was very much a confidence debilitator in high school and throughout college.
 I remember one time I was going with a friend to see Wall-E—whenever that came out—and I had a big one right on my face.
 I tried to pop it, and then I had to stop it from bleeding.
 Then I tried to cover it all with makeup, so much makeup on my face, panicking and making it into a big event.
 My friend told me you could barely tell, trying to make me feel better, but I knew.
 I was so embarrassed I cried to my mom about it.
 It really does affect your confidence.